Starting a business in New Zealand

 Conducive economic climate

-According to the World Bank’s Doing Business 2020 report, New Zealand ranks at the top for ease of doing business.
-This includes areas like registering a business and securing credit to operate effectively.
-New Zealand's strong focus on international trade supports its economy, especially in agriculture, forestry, and energy sectors.
+The country's strong focus on international trade supports its economy, especially in agriculture, forestry, and energy sectors.
 The country also excels in registering property, enforcing contracts, and protecting minority investors.

 Tax benefits

-Companies can also carry forward tax losses to offset future taxable income, helping reduce future tax liabilities.
-This feature is available to companies but may not apply as easily to sole traders or partnerships.
 Capital gains tax is generally not imposed on companies, meaning profits from selling capital assets are typically not taxed.
 However, individuals and companies could be subject to capital gains tax under specific circumstances, such as property sales that fall under the bright-line test for residential properties.

-New Zealand has a broad-based tax system, including income tax and goods and services tax (GST), but no payroll tax, inheritance tax, stamp duty, or local/state income taxes.
+New Zealand has a broad-based tax system, including income tax and goods and services tax (GST), payroll tax, but no inheritance tax, stamp duty, or local/state income taxes.
 With a network of over 40 double-tax agreements with key trading partners, New Zealand’s tax environment remains attractive for international businesses and investors.

 Pro-business government incentives